webrtc-security/webrtc-security.github.io/index.md

 RTCPeerConnection is the first of two APIs which are offered specifically as part of the WebRTC specification.
 A RTCPeerConnection interface represents the actual WebRTC connection, and is relied upon to handle the efficient streaming of data between two peers.

 When a caller wants to initiate a connection with a remote party, the browser starts by instantiating a RTCPeerConnection object.
-This includes a self-generated SDP (INSERT HYPERLINK) description to exchange with their peer.
+This includes a self-generated SDP description to exchange with their peer.
 The recipient in turn responds with it's own SDP description.
-The SDP descriptions are used as part of the full ICE workflow (INSERT HYPERLINK) for NAT traversal.
+The SDP descriptions are used as part of the full ICE workflow for NAT traversal.

 With the connection now established, RTCPeerConnection enables the sending of real-time audio and video data as a bitstream between browsers.